matthewnewell/matthewnewell.github.io/_posts/2015-07-3-How_to_Fix_Geist_Reservoir.md

 The best plants to plant are the ones with really deep roots.
 Trees and shrubs are great.
 So are ornamental grasses and perennial flowers.
 And then there’s your lawn.

 Indiana lawns often consist of grass species that have very short roots.
 Short root lawns do hold much water and do not break up clay soil.

+Overseeding your lawn with drought tolerant grass is probably the most significant thing a homeowner can help our reservoir.

 -versitle at holding water
 -